 Worzalla is 100% Employee-Owned, meaning every person you work with is an owner.
 This translates to establishing a working relationship that places you, the customer, as number one.

-State-of-the-art prepress technology, one through six color sheetfed, web, and digital presses, and a multitude of finishing options allow us to produce consistently high quality books in both short and long run quantities.
+State-of-the-art prepress technology, one through six color sheetfed and web presses, and a multitude of finishing options allow us to produce consistently high quality books in both short and long run quantities.
 Our full-service bindery which features perfect and notch binding, side sew, smyth sew, saddle stitch, with both soft and hard case capabilities, enables us to produce your entire job with one of the best on-time delivery records in the industry.

 Worzalla is truly a one-stop, state-of-the-art company dedicated to serving your every need.